Privacy & data handling

 analysis history, billing) on request.
 Email info@devupdate.io from

-your account address — it's a manual job today, not yet self-serve.
+your account address.
+It's a manual job today, not yet self-serve.